mhostetter/galois/README.md

 [Sage](https://www.sagemath.org/) is used extensively for generating test vectors for finite field arithmetic and polynomial arithmetic.
 [SymPy](https://www.sympy.org/en/index.html) is used to generate some test vectors.
-[Octave](https://www.gnu.org/software/octave/index) is used to generator test vectors for forward error correction codes.
+[Octave](https://www.gnu.org/software/octave/index) is used to generate test vectors for forward error correction codes.

 This library would not be possible without all of the other libraries mentioned.
 Thank you to all their developers!